 Find a local Salvation Army office

-is an Information resource for finding help in paying heating bills.
+Mass 2-1-1 – An Information resource for finding help in paying heating bills.
 Just dial 2-1-1 for assistance.
 Available 24 /7.

-Citizens Energy Oil Program allows families to purchase one-time deliveries of discount home heating oil per heating season of up to 200 gallons of home heating oil at 40% of the retail price.
+Citizens Energy Oil Program – Allows families to purchase one-time deliveries of discount home heating oil per heating season of up to 200 gallons of home heating oil at 40% of the retail price.
 Cash accepted only as payment.

-Verizon Telephone Bill Discounts and Services are available for Verizon Customers in Massachusetts.
+Verizon Telephone Bill Discounts and Services – Available for Verizon Customers in Massachusetts.
 Directory assistance exemptions and operator assistance exemptions are available if you are blind or low-vision, deaf-blind, mobility impaired, or cognitively impaired.
 Eligible persons with disabilities earning under $50,000 a year may be entitled to receive a phone or adaptive communication equipment from Verizon.
 To get more information on any of these programs, call the Verizon Center for Customers with Disabilities.